 Advaita as a Path

-Advaita, a system of philosophic thought and spiritual practice, is based on the founding texts of Hinduism.
-Over the last three millennia, however, the tradition has evolved into a comprehensive view of the fundamental unity of all things.
+Advaita, a system of philosophical thought and spiritual practice, is based on ancient texts of the Indian tradition like the Upanishads and the Bhagavad Gita.
+It remains a living teaching today, offering a comprehensive view of the fundamental unity of all things.

 The main tenets of Advaita are:

-• The ultimate underlying principle of all existence—we call it the Absolute—is conscious, infinite and the ever-present reality.
+• The ultimate underlying principle of all existence—often termed the Absolute—is conscious, infinite and the ever-present reality.

 • The creation, in all its forms, is an expression of this spiritual unity.